dinchen1089/learn_next_js/README.md

    - click on links
    - get redirected after certain actions
    - `replace` in Link replace the existing page and user will be directed to the root route

+## Styling Active Link;

+- Based on the link that is current in based on `usePathName` styles can be applied